“Once you have tasted the taste of the sky, you will forever look up” ~ Leonardo da Vinci.

 From this staggering height above Shibuya, it’s easy to see your favourite landmarks of Japan such as the Tokyo Tower, Tokyo SkyTree and even Mount Fuji on a clear day!

 While this relatively new Tokyo attraction opened in November 2019, it didn’t leave much time for tourists to visit before Japan’s borders closed in March 2020.
-Fortunately, I’ve been visited twice and learnt from some mistakes.
-I’m about to share my best tips so you don’t make the same mistakes I did.
+Fortunately, I’ve visited three times now and learnt from some mistakes.
+So I’m about to share my best tips so you don’t make the same mistakes I did.

-If you’re wondering when is the best time to visit Shibuya Sky, where to buy discounted tickets and what to expect on your visit, read on for more!
+If you’re wondering when is the best time to visit Shibuya Sky tower, where to buy discounted tickets and what to expect on your visit, read on for more!

 This post contains affiliate links, at no extra cost to you.
 I may earn a small commission if you click through and make a purchase.